 The content presented via the specified MPD is considered to be a part of the currently selected Service.
-The effects of changing this URL are temporary and if the Service is re-selected (e.g. by the Broadcaster Application via the Acquire Service API) or if playback of the MPD specified through the Set RMP URL API is stopped or reaches its end, the RMP should return to playing the MPD defined in the service-level signaling.
+The effects of changing this URL are temporary and if the Service is re-selected (e.g. by the Broadcaster Application via the Acquire Service API) or if playback of the MPD specified through the Set RMP URL API or reaches its end, the RMP shall return to playing the content defined in the service-level signaling.
+Note that the Broadcaster Application may use the stopRMP operation to stop the current RMP playback but selecting a service overrides this operation and the RMP shall begin playing the content of the specified by the service-level signaling of the selected Service.